 Bacteria

-- These are organisms said to be omnipresent as they are found in air, water, and land.
+- These are organisms that are present everywhere, like in air, water, and land.

 - However, the soil has more bacteria, and it is their natural habitat.
 As per an estimate, there is a ton of active bacteria in an acre of soil.